DomJob/DomFS/README.md

 It uses FUSE (File system in user space) to mount domfs to any given mountpoint and navigate directories as you would on any hard drive or usb flash drive.

-Yes, I named the project after myself because I couldn't think of a better name and it's already been done (likely better implemented than me) so [tgfs](https://github.com/Firemoon777/tgfs) is already taken
+Yes, I named the project after myself because I couldn't think of a better name and something similar has already been done so [tgfs](https://github.com/Firemoon777/tgfs) is already taken

 ## Build